michalpiasecki0/set-solve/README.md

 # set-solve

 ## Description
 You play Set.
 You have fun.
 You cannot find set on table.
-No fun anymore.
+No fun.
 Take photo, let machine rescue you.

 ## TO DO (steps):
 * ~~write segmentation module~~